School Code of Behaviour

 Procedures

-2. Incident Report Sheet to be filled out and returned to Principal.
+2. Critical Incident Report Sheet to be filled out and returned to Principal.

 3. Parent/Guardian to be contacted immediately.

-4. A meeting of the Board of Management to be called.
+4. A meeting of the Board of Management to be held if a suspension in excess of three days is to be imposed.

 Sanctions